 - 1.1.1 The following Bylaws shall regulate the administration of the affairs of the Town of Bolton, Massachusetts. - 1.1.2 Any of the Bylaws under 1.0 may be repealed or amended or other Bylaws may be adopted by a majority vote, at any town meeting, an article or articles for that purpose having been inserted in the warrant for such meeting. - 1.1.3 The Selectmen shall publish the Bylaws of the town at least once every five years. - 1.1.4 Whoever violates any of the provisions of these Bylaws whereby any act or thing is enjoined or prohibited, shall, unless other provision is expressly made, forfeit and pay a fine of not more than Twenty Dollars (\$20.00) for each offense.
 Each day of violation shall constitute a separate offense. - 1.1.5 The preceding sections notwithstanding, any person violating the provisions of any section of these bylaws which is subject to a specific penalty may be penalized by a non-criminal disposition as provided in M.G.L.
 Chapter 40 s 21D which includes the giving, to the violator, a written notice to appear before the clerk of the district court.
 The non-criminal method of disposition may also be used for violations of any rules or regulations of any town officer, board or department which is subject to a specific penalty.
-Without intending to limit the foregoing, the following bylaws, rules and regulations are to be included within the scope of this section, the specific penalties listed shall apply and in addition to police officers, who in all cases shall be enforcing officers, the Town personnel listed shall also be enforcing officers:

-a) General Protective and Regulating Provisions of Section 1.9
+Without intending to limit the foregoing, the following bylaws, rules and regulations are to be included within the scope of this section, the specific penalties listed shall apply and in addition to police officers, who in all cases shall be enforcing officers, the Town personnel listed shall also be enforcing officers: - a) General Protective and Regulating Provisions of Section 1.9

-Penalty: \$20.00 a day
+Penalty: \$20.00 a day Enforcing Officer:

-Enforcing Officer:

-Section 1.9.1 (nuisance dogs and kennels) - Animal Control Officer Section 1.9.2 (hawkers and peddlers) - Police Department Section 1.9.3 (junk dealers) - Police Department Section 1.9.4 (livestock at large) - Animal Control Officer Section 1.9.5 (tethering to a tree) - Director of Public Works Section 1.9.7 (lumber piles) - Director of Public Works Section 1.9.8 (digging in highway) - Director of Public Works Section 1.9.10 (unregistered motor vehicle) - Police Department Section 1.9.13 (town beach) - Police Department Section 1.9.14 (motorized recreation vehicle) - Police Department Section 1.9.19 (hunting and trapping) - Police Department
+Section 1.9.2 (hawkers and peddlers) - Police Department Section 1.9.3 (junk dealers) - Police Department Section 1.9.5 (tethering to a tree) - Director of Public Works Section 1.9.7 (lumber piles) - Director of Public Works Section 1.9.8 (digging in highway) - Director of Public Works Section 1.9.10 (unregistered motor vehicle) - Police Department Section 1.9.13 (town beach) - Police Department Section 1.9.14 (motorized recreation vehicle) - Police Department Section 1.9.19 (hunting and trapping) - Police Department b) Removal of Soil, Loam, Sand and Gravel Bylaw (Section 1.10)